Federation Management

 When you select Required, you have three additional options:

 • Update local users with federated user attributes.
-If you select this option, you guarantee that the mapped Delinea Directory user attributes receive regular, consistent updates based on the federated assertions.
+If you select this option, the claims and attributes (for example, MobileNumber) associated with the mapped Delinea Directory (local) user receive regular, consistent updates based on the claims and attributes associated with the federated user.

 • Select neither option.
 If you select neither option and no existing platform user matches the federated user, the federated user's platform login attempt will fail, accompanied by an error message similar to the following: